 The simplicity of this method works to eliminate the issues with other application methods and guarantees great performance and even spread of thermal paste every time, provided you install your cooler correctly.
 Before you start squeezing the plunger, it's a good idea to make sure the surface of both your cooler and your CPU is clean.
 A quick wipe with a non-linting towel and some isopropyl alcohol will do the trick.

 Squeeze out a small amount of thermal paste onto the center of the CPU.
 You only need a small dot a few millimeters in diameter.
 Don’t go overboard or you will sacrifice performance.
-No larger than a small grain of rice.
+No larger than a grain of rice or two.

 Before installing your cooler make sure all required hardware is in place.
 If you place your cooler and then realize you forgot a bracket or backplate you’ll have to wipe down and start again.
 Ideally, applying the thermal paste will be the last step before mounting your heatsink.